ptabriz/FOSS4G_workshop/README.md

 #### II.
 Coupling with GIS data

 In this example we are using modal timer to monitor a system directory, In the *workshop_materials* folder you can see two folders named "Watch" and "scratch".
 The scratch folder contains 45 shape files and 45 images.
 The shapefiles represent viewpoints across a path, and textures represent viewsheds simulated from those locations.
-Viewsheds are combined with landcover to show the typology of visible.
+Viewsheds are combined with landcover to show the landuse composition of visible surface.
 Through a python script we setup modal timer to constantly look for files to import and process.
-To emulate the geospatial simulation we setup a second modal timer that copies the geospatial data from the Scratch folder to  Watch folder.
-The python script therefore is consisted of the following python classes
+To emulate the geospatial simulation we setup a second modal timer that copies the geospatial data from the Scratch folder to  Watch folder (look at above scheme).
+The python script is consisted of the following python classes.

+* Locate and run *coupling_example.blend* in *workshop_materials*

+__1. adapt__ class processes the incoming files and scene objects.
+Specifically it performs the following operations.
+  * Imports the viewshed map
+  * Replaces the emission texture of the *DSM* object with the imported map
+  * Imports the viewpoint shape file
+  * Aligns the location of the viewshed marker (*Torus* object) with the location of the imported viewpoint.

-__1. adapt__ class processes the incoming files and scene objects __2.
-Modal timer__ Looks into the __Watch__ directory, detects the type of incoming file, sends them to adapt class and finally removes the file from the watch folder.
+__2. Modal timer__ Looks into the __Watch__ directory, detects the type of incoming file, sends them to adapt class and finally removes the file from the watch folder.
 __3. Modal_copy__ acts as a surrogate for your GIS software and copies texture and Point shape files from Scratch folder to the Watch folder to simulate the condition where your GIS application is automatically sending files over the network or locally.
+__4. Panel__ a small widget with buttons to run the modules (2 and 3)

 `‣ Procedure `

 * Go to file ‣  preferences ‣  addons ‣  BlenderGIS ‣  import/Export panel
-* Unselect __Adjust 3D view__ and __Forced Textured solid shading__
+* Unselect __Adjust 3D view__ and __Forced Textured solid shading__.
 * Now run the script loaded into the __text editor__
 * The scripts adds a new panel in 3D view's toolbar (left side) with two buttons, __Watch mode__ and __Copy files__
 * First Press __Watch mode__ and then press __Copy files__